Online Statistical Inference in Decision-Making with Matrix Context: Online Decision Making and Low-Rank Estimation

 where $\nabla f$ is the gradient of the individual loss function in \eqref{eq: indiv loss}, i.e.,

 However, this naive implementation is not applicable to our analysis for two reasons.
 First, the stochastic gradient given in the above form is no longer an unbiased estimator of the population gradient $\nabla F(\Usgd_{i,t-1},\Vsgd_{i,t-1})$ because this stochastic gradient depends on the adaptive distribution of $a_t$ while the population gradient does not.
-Second, our analysis requires that $\Usgd_{i,t}$ and $\Vsgd_{i,t}$ stay in a benign neighborhood such that $F(\Usgd_{i,t}, \Vsgd_{i,t})$ enjoys the smoothness and strong convexity, but this naive approach may destroy this geometric property of $F$ as discussed later in Section \ref{sec: explain stochastic gradient}.
+Second, our analysis requires that $\Usgd_{i,t}$ and $\Vsgd_{i,t}$ stay in a neighborhood such that $F(\Usgd_{i,t}, \Vsgd_{i,t})$ enjoys the smoothness and strong convexity, but this naive approach may destroy this geometric property of $F$ as discussed later in Section \ref{sec: explain stochastic gradient}.
 To address the aforementioned two concerns, we propose our stochastic gradient as

-where we describe how to obtain the above matrices at each iteration in Algorithm \ref{alg:sgd update practice}.
-The inverse weight $ 1/[i\pi_t + (1-i)(1-\pi_t)]$ is applied to compensate for the bias in the naive stochastic gradient in \eqref{eq: naive update} caused by the adaptive distribution of $a_t$.
-Besides the inverse weighting, our form of $g$ also serves as a computationally efficient method for re-normalizing $\Usgd_{i,t-1}$ and $\Vsgd_{i,t-1}$ to ensure that each iterate stays in a geometrically benign neighborhood.
+We describe the procedure of obtaining the above auxiliary matrices at each iteration in Algorithm \ref{alg:sgd update practice}.
+The inverse weight $1/[i\pi_t + (1-i)(1-\pi_t)]$ is applied to compensate for the bias in the naive stochastic gradient in \eqref{eq: naive update} caused by the adaptive distribution of $a_t$, where we recall that $\pi_t$ is the shorthand notation for $\bP(a_t=1|\mathcal{F}_{t-1},X_t)$.
+Besides the inverse weighting, our form of $g$ also serves as a computationally efficient method for re-normalizing $\Usgd_{i,t-1}$ and $\Vsgd_{i,t-1}$ to ensure that each iterate stays in a neighborhood.
 We provide more explanations and benefits of choosing $g$ as our stochastic gradient in Section \ref{sec: explain stochastic gradient}.
 Given the designed stochastic gradient $g$, our updating rule is